MathijsTak/AI-Creator/README.md

 ## Own research
 To know more about heart failure, we did some research on the heart.
-We learned how to heart functions and how heart failure can arise.
+How to heart functions and how heart failure can arise.
 To read more about the research we did, click [here](https://github.com/MathijsTak/Pacemaker-ai/raw/main/The%20heart.docx)

 What we discovered is that the factors that can affect the probability of heart failure are in line with the datasets we use in the program.
 Most values in the dataset